RobertsEng/ExoDash/README.md

 #### makegalaxymap()

-This function creates a plot of the positions of stars confirmed to be host to exoplanets, and superimposes those positions on an artist rendering of the Milky Way.
+This function creates a plot of the positions of stars confirmed to be hosts to exoplanets, and superimposes those positions on an artist rendering of the Milky Way.

     def makegalaxymap():
       # Sets the service to be used for querying.